Falls to Hotham Alpine Crossing

 Cope Hut

 This is a very beautiful campsite.
 Nestled amongst snow gums on the Bogong High Plains, the view over the valley from the camping area is incredible and the perfect place to spend the night.
-There’s a long drop toilet and a water tank, although don’t rely on any water as it’s often dry.
+There’s a long drop toilet and a water tank, although don’t rely on any water as it’s often dry in summer.

 Dibbins Hut

-In a very different setting, the Dibbins Hut camping area is in a gully on a snow plain near the Cobungra River.
-It too is a beautiful spot to camp the night out underneath snow gums.
-There’s a long drop toilet there, and water is easily collected from the river.
+In a very different setting, the Dibbins Hut camping area is in a gully on a snow plains near the Cobungra River.
+It too is a beautiful spot to camp the night underneath snow gums.
+There’s a long drop toilet there, and water is easily collected from the river (reliable all year round).

 There are a few alternative places to camp on the way if you wish.
 Although I would say, none are as nice or convenient as Cope Hut and Dibbins Hut.